Laying Laminate - A step-to-step instruction

 Before laying laminate on mineral subfloors (e.g. anhydrite screed or concrete screed) or over floor heating systems, it is essential to install a suitable vapor barrier film to protect the laminate against moisture.
 We recommend using PE (polyethylene) film for this purpose.
 Allow the foil to overlap by 20 cm and fix it with adhesive tape (e.g. aluminium tape for vapour barriers).

 Please note: PE foil must not be laid on top of wooden surfaces!

 Step 2: Apply footfall sound reduction underlay

 To reduce the level of footstep noise, please use a proper sound reduction underlay.
-For this purpose a PE foam foil or another suitable underlay such as Eco Cork can be selected.
+For this purpose a PE foam foil or another suitable underlay such as Eco Wood can be selected.
 A diagonal laying, opposite to direction of the panels, is recommended.

 Step 3: Measure the room & cut the panels to size

 In the case of non-linear walls, please transfer the outline of the wall to the first row of panels with a pencil.
 Then saw these panels accordingly.
 Measure the depth of the room before laying the laminate.
 If the last row of panels has a width of less than 5 cm, you must divide the available residual dimension evenly between the first and last row of panels.
 That way both rows are cut to size with the same panel width.

 Be sure to maintain a 12-15mm distance to walls, heating ducts, pillars, door stoppers, etc..
 This space is to be fixed using distance wedges.
 Expansion joints (min.
 2cm width) are required when installing laminate flooring longer or wider than 8m.
 Please also bear this in mind if you want to lay laminate flooring across several rooms.
 Here the panels must be interrupted in the area of the door frames.
 The movement joints can be professionally covered with suitable profiles.

 Recommendation: Lay the panels lengthwise to the main source of light.